Keanu-Sisouk/SW-Sampling-Guide/README.md

 ```bash
 python3 run_python_scripts.py
 ```
 to run all the methods.
+Otherwise choose a file with format name `test_*.py` to run.
 Accordingly the ouputs are generated in a npy format to be directly used for plotting.